hellohaptik/docs_haptik/docs/agent-chat/teams.md

-# Team Setup
+## How to create a team?

-1. Write Team name
+### Step 1 - Write Team name

-2. Select Partner
+The team name is used for internal purpouse for the Team Leaders & Agents.
+A user will never see the team name of know about the team assigned to him.

+### Step 2 - Select Team Owner(Client)

+Select the company to which the team belongs.
+This is used by agencies who deal with multiple clients at a given time.

-3. Select Team Status (Online/ Offline)
+### Step 3 - Select Team Status (Online/ Offline)

+Team status defines if the team can receive chats from a business or not.

+Online - Team will receive chats from a business Offline - Team will not receive chats from a business

-4. Setup Team Offline message
+### Step 4 - Setup Team Offline message

+If a team status id defined as offline, the team should configure
-5. Setup Team Delay Message and Delay Time
+### Step 5 - Setup Team Delay Message and Delay Time

-# Manage Agents
+## How to Manage Agents of a Team